Jablob44/JSProj/README.md

 Technologies, Libraries, APIs:

 The project will be built with HTML, CSS, and JavaScript.
 I plan on using the Canvas API, Webpack and the DOM to create the gameplay.
+I used DOM manipulation to grab the canvas HTML element.
+Everything displayed on the screen within the view of the game is painted onto the canvas with each frame.

 How to play:

-Use W to move forward
+- Use W to move forward
-Use S to slow down/reverse
+- Use S to slow down/reverse
-Use A to turn left
+- Use A to turn left
-Use D to turn right
+- Use D to turn right

 When you push any button on your keyboard, the game will start.
 Once you cross the finish line, your time will be recorded.

+Future features:

+- Fully functioning pause menu (with an unmute capability)
+- The ability to return to the main menu
+- General polishes to the game.

 Implementation Timeline:
 Friday Afternoon & Weekend: